ghostunnel/ghostunnel/README.md

 Ghostunnel is a simple SSL/TLS proxy with mutual authentication support for securing non-TLS backend applications.
-Ghostunnel runs in front of a backend service and accepts TLS-secured connections, which are then forwarded to the (insecure) backend.
+Ghostunnel runs in front of a backend service and accepts TLS-secured connections, which are then proxied to the (insecure) backend.
 A backend can be a TCP domain/port or a UNIX socket path.
 In other words, ghostunnel is a very limited replacement for stunnel in server mode.